 Do you sleep on your back, side, or belly?
 Do you have the best sleeping position, or do you changing it all the time?
 Does your sleeping position mean anything, or is it just comfortable?
 There is a wide variety of sleeping positions depending on your habits, possible medical problems, stages of your life, such as pregnancy or injuries.
 Your sleeping pose could change if you share your bed with someone else.
-Sleeping posture of a couple can tell a whole story about their relationship.
+The sleeping posture of a couple can tell a whole story about their relationship.

 On your back

 It is not the most popular.
-Only about 8% of people sleeping in this position, Sleeping on your back allows your head, neck, and spine to rest in a neutral position.
+Only about 8% of people are sleeping in this position.
+Sleeping on your back allows your head, neck, and spine to rest in a neutral position.
 If you have acid reflux, this posture is an excellent choice to warding off it by picking a pillow that elevates your head enough.
 There is some danger in this position for those who are suffering from sleep apnea.
 It is a condition that causes a period of breathlessness by blocking the breathing tube with your tongue.
 This position can make lower back pain and snore even worse.
 Women should avoid this position during late pregnancy.

 “Laugh and the world laughs with you, snore and you sleep alone.” – Anthony Burgess